craigles/CSVExtensions/README.md

 # CSVExtensions
 Extensions for IEnumerable that return back a CSV formatted string.
+Groundbreaking stuff.

 ## Usage
 Given an example list of items: